 Each day I choose a word to ponder or a person to pray for.
 I write the word or name in the allotted space and draw or doodle around it.
 If words come to me as I draw I pray them.
 If not, I stay quiet.
 Returning to the calendar each day helps me to create a hallowed place where I can be present to God and listen.
 Each mark or stroke of color is a small movement prayer.
 It is a one day at a time, visual and kinesthetic way to have a Lenten practice.

 The accumulation of words or peoples’ names is a visual tapestry of my mini spiritual journey through the forty-plus days of Lent.

 Below are four templates to choose from in jpg or pdf form.
-There are 46 spaces which include Sundays.
+Each calendar has 46 spaces which include Sundays.
 (Officially Sundays are not a part of the 40 days of Lent.
-So feel free to do something special for the Sundays, if you like–or leave them blank.)
-On the Cross Calendar, the spaces on the cross are part of the 46 count.
-One calendar is dated; the Tears template suggests a path to follow.
+So feel free to do something special for the Sundays, if you like–or leave the spaces empty.)
+On the Cross Calendar, the spaces on the cross itself are part of the 46 count.
+The traditional Box calendar is dated; the Tears template suggests a path to follow.
 The other two allow you to move around and choose the space you want to use on a given day.
 Date them as you go.
 Since the spaces are small I take the template to a copier and enlarge it (129%-132%) onto an 11″x17″ piece of card stock.
 Staying inside the lines is not a requirement!
 Add words or draw around the designated spaces.

 1) Pray for a person each day of Lent.